-Taken together these books make the argument that post 1979 structural reform promised the market and delivered an extractive, financialised capitalism which benefits elites As for ordinary citizens, they are confused by an econocracy which monopolises expert knowledge as they suffer growing problems about the supply of foundational goods and services necessary to everyday welfare.
+Taken together the series makes the argument that post 1979 structural reform promised the market and delivered an extractive, financialised capitalism which benefits elites.
+As for ordinary citizens, they are confused by an econocracy which monopolises expert knowledge as they suffer growing problems about the supply of foundational goods and services necessary to everyday welfare.